-After 10 years in the hyper competitive world of finance, when Type A personalities dominate, and Type Z personalities fade, the one constant observation is that the most successful people all work harder than the rest.
+After 10 years working in the hyper competitive world of finance, I realized one constant.
+Type A personalities dominate.
+Type Z personalities fade.
+The one constant observation is that the most successful people all work harder than the rest.

 Take Bob for example.
 He's probably worth at least $10 million bucks at age 50, but he still gets into work at 7am (vs. the norm of 8am) and is the last to leave at 8:30pm!
 Nancy, is the mother of two kids and she comes in at 7am everyday as well and almost always stays till 6:30pm.
 Is it a coincidence that both are the two most senior and successful people in the office?
 I say no.